renatoathaydes/structured_async/README.md

 > If you want to explicitly allow a computation to fail, use Dart's
 > [runZoneGuarded](https://api.dart.dev/stable/dart-async/runZonedGuarded.html).

-### Periodic Timers and cancellation
+### Periodic Timers

-Any periodic timers started within a `CancellableFuture` will be cancelled when the `CancellableFuture` itself completes.
+Any periodic timers started within a `CancellableFuture` will be cancelled when the `CancellableFuture` itself completes, successfully or not, including when it gets cancelled.

-Currently, that's true even if the `CancellableFuture` is cancelled early.

 This example shows how that works: